masumi-network/kodosumi/README.md

 # introduction

-kodosumi consists of three building blocks:
+kodosumi consists of three main building blocks:

-1. The ray cluster to execute agentic services at scale.
+1. The Ray cluster to execute agentic services at scale.
 2. The kodosumi web interface and API services.
-3. The kodosumi spooler monitoring agentic service execution and results.
+3. Agentic Services delivered through kodosumi and executed through Ray.

 # installation

-This installation has been tested with versions `ray==2.43.0` and `python==3.12.6`.
+This installation has been tested with versions `ray==2.44.1` and `python==3.12.6`.

 ### STEP 1 - clone and install kodosumi.